devtron-labs/devtron/README.md

 <b> Devtron is built in a modular approach.
 These modules can be installed independently: </b>
 - [Devtron](https://github.com/devtron-labs/devtron#tada-Full-Devtron-Experience) - This option gives you all the features of Devtron as a Full Experience providing you with CI, CD, security, cost, observability, stabilization.
 All the modules stated below are included here.
 - [Hyperion](https://github.com/devtron-labs/devtron#tada-featuresfor-hyperion) - Devtron's Web-based module to manage helm apps that can be installed seperately.
 Install Hyperion -> manage, Observe helm apps of all your clusters.
 This module is also a great way to manage existing helm apps and gradually understand how Devtron fits into your workflow.
-You can always switch to Full Devtron Experience for all the features.
+You can always switch to Devtron for all the features.

 ## :computer: Devtron